Team-SafetyWare/safetyware-api/README.md

 ## Deploy

-Follow this section to deploy the API in the cloud.
+This section describes how to deploy the API to the cloud.

 ### Install tools